samanthawolff/employee-tracker/README.md

   ## Questions
   * [Github Account](https://github.com/samanthawolff)
   * Email Me: samanthawolff07@gmail.com
-  * How to Reach out to me: Please fell free to reach out to me via email with any questions, comments, or concerns!
+  * How to Reach out to me: Please feel free to reach out to me via email with any questions, comments, or concerns!